-4.15 Errors in fabrication are rare, but they do occur.
-Sometimes such errors can be detected by comparing measurements of similar pieces (i.e., one leg vs an adjacent leg).
+4.14 Errors in fabrication are rare, but they do occur.
+Sometimes such errors can be detected by comparing measurements of similar pieces, eg, one leg versus an adjacent leg.
 These measurements should be checked against the fabrication drawings, which are included in the specification covering the manufacture of the tower.
-Each piece of steel (except nuts, bolts, etc) may be identified by its mark number.
+Each piece of steel (except nuts, bolts, etc.) may be identified by its mark number.

-4.16 Incorrect spacing of the foundation piers

-or differences in heights of piers can make it virtually impossible to erect the tower.
-These dimensions should be checked carefully before any tower components are modified or replaced because they cannot be installed without bending, reaming, etc.
+4.15 Incorrect spacing of the foundation piers or differences in height of piers can make it virtually impossible to erect the tower.
+These dimensions should be checked carefully before any tower components are modified or replaced.

-4.17 Fig. 7 shows a butt leg splice where there

-is no change of size of the leg angles.
+4.16 Fig. 8 shows a butt leg splice where there is no change in size of the leg angles.
 Note that the ends of leg members are not required to bear against each other.
 Some difficulty is occasionally experienced in making up these joints due to irregularities in galvanizing, or because of slight misalignment of holes.
 Another possible source of difficulty is insufficient chamfer of the outside corner at the splice angle.
 The reason for the chamfer is to provide clearance for the fillet on the inside of the leg angle.
-(Outside corners have an extremely small radius - perhaps 1/16-inch - see Fig. 8).
-Leg angles with an unusually generous fillet will, of course, produce the same effect as too little chamfer.
+(Outside corners have an extremely small radius-perhaps 1/16 inch-see Fig. 9.)
+Leg angles with an unusually generous fillet will produce the same effect as too little chamfer.
 The remedy is to grind the splice angle to obtain a greater chamfer.
 Occasionally, it will be found that holes do not line up closely enough to permit full bolting without drifting of holes.
-There is no objection to removing excess zinc (galvanizing) which may unduly reduce hole size, but generally, reaming of holes is undesirable.
+There is no objection to removing excess zinc (galvanizing) which may unduly reduce hole size but, generally, reaming of holes is undesirable.
 Members which cannot be joined without further field fabrication should not be installed without checking dimensions against shop drawings to determine the nature of the mistake in fabrication.
-Members which are merely too long may be cut to proper length provided distances between bolt holes are correct and edge distances
+Members which are merely too long may be cut to proper length provided distances between bolt holes are correct and edge distances will be correct after cutting.
+Grinding may be permitted in lieu of cutting; cutting by a torch should not be allowed.